 Emma was first appointed as a trustee for Target Ovarian Cancer in March 2015.
-She's the Chief Executive of Newgate Communications and Deputy CEO of SEC Newgate.
-Emma is also Chairman of the Barbican Centre Trust, a trustee of Nightingale Hammerson and a board member of the Elton John Aids Foundation.
-Her stepchildren's mother, Heather Ash, died from ovarian cancer at the age of 52 in 2007.
+She is the Chief Executive of SEC Newgate UK and Deputy Group CEO.
+She is Vice Chair of The Elton John AIDS Foundation and Chair of its Global Development Board.
+Emma's stepchildren's mother, Heather Ash, died from ovarian cancer in 2007 at the age of 52.

 Joanna Barker MBE

-Joanna founded Target Ovarian Cancer in 2008, and has over 30 years' experience in business and finance.
+Joanna founded Target Ovarian Cancer in 2008 and has over 30 years' experience in business and finance.
 Joanna's mother and sister died from ovarian cancer in 2005.
-She's a lay member of the Council of the University of Durham, which awarded her an honorary doctorate (D.Litt) in 2012.
+She's a lay member of the Council of Durham University, which awarded her an honorary doctorate (D.Litt) in 2012.
 In 2014 she was awarded an MBE in the Queen's birthday honours.

-Sonya Branch is General Counsel at the Bank of England and the Executive Director for the Legal Directorate.
+Sonya is General Counsel at the Bank of England and the Executive Director for the Legal Directorate.
 She's responsible for providing legal advice to both the Bank and its subsidiary, the Prudential Regulation Authority.
-Previously Sonya was Executive Director and member of the Board and Executive Committee at the Competition and Markets Authority.
-Sonya has previously played a key advisory role in several government key policy initiatives including the Health and Social Care Act, and was a Partner in the corporate department at the global law firm Clifford Chance LLP.
-She is also a Trustee and member of the Finance and Audit Committee of the British Institute of International and Comparative Law.
+Sonya has previously played a key advisory role in several government key policy initiatives including the Health and Social Care Act, and was a partner in the corporate department at the global law firm Clifford Chance LLP.
+She is also a trustee and member of the Audit and Finance Committee of NowTeach, and a former trustee and member of the Audit and Finance Committee of the British Institute of International and Comparative Law.

-Our Director Emeritus is a former trustee of the charity who continues to play a key role in the achievements of Target Ovarian Cancer.
+Our Directors Emeriti are former trustees of the charity who continue to play a key role in the achievements of Target Ovarian Cancer.